revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

  <details><summary> <b>Explanation</b> </summary>

-> The above code is printing keys.Because in the above code we used  `dict1.key()` methods.
+> The above code is printing keys.Because in the above code we used  `dict1.key()` method so that we get key values.

   </details>
   </details>